How to Cut Toddlers and Kids Hair at Home

 9. Start Small

 Success with cutting hair the first time depends on how carefully you approach it.
-Start small and keep track of your progress as it is easy to over-cut the hair if you’re chopping off big sections.
-Take small snips rather than big chops so even if the hair seems long at the end of you, you can always put in a little extra work and get it right.
+Start small and keep track of your progress, as it is easy to over-cut the hair if you’re chopping off big sections.
+Take small snips rather than big chops, so even if the hair seems long at the end of your, you can always put in a little extra work and get it right.
 Use both clippers and scissors wherever they are necessary.
 While scissors are excellent for controlling the exact trim of the hair, clippers give you a more uniform cut over a broad area.
 Clippers also come with accessories that let you cut precisely to the length needed and get it done quickly as well.

 10. Get Help

 If your child won’t stay in one place, get a family member involved.
-Your spouse is the ideal person to be there but an older sibling might love to do it just as much.
+Your spouse is the ideal person to be there, but an older sibling might love to do it just as much.
 Have the child sit on their lap while they hold them securely without sudden movements.
 Your child might also feel safer and more comfortable sitting in someone’s lap while getting a haircut.

 How to Cut Your Toddler’s Hair